jlyonsmith/HowTo/Procedures/Simulators.md

-# Simulators

-## Start iOS Simulator from the Commend Line
+## Start iOS Simulator from the Command Line

 Use the `simctl` tool.